Skip to main content

 Financial Stability: For smaller roofing companies, receiving a deposit can help improve their cash flow and financial stability, allowing them to operate more efficiently.

-It's important to note that a reasonable deposit is usually a standard practice and helps protect both the roofing company and the customer.
-However, you should always exercise caution and research the roofing company's reputation before providing a deposit.
 Reputable companies will often have clear contracts outlining the terms of the deposit, the project scope, and other relevant details.
 Customers should never pay the full project cost upfront and should be cautious if a company demands an unusually large deposit without any clear explanation.

 While a contractor can place a lien on your home if you don’t pay them, you as a homeowner have little recourse other than the expense of filing suit if the work isn’t done to your satisfaction (or at all).
-The only thing consumers have to hold over the heads of any contractor is money.
-The more of this advantage you give up, the more the ball lands squarely in the contractor’s court.
+Owing money to a roofing contractor is not a bad thing.

 If your next concern is scoping out a reputable roofing contractor, check out our Top 10 and FAQ Checklist, it’s free!
-It includes several questions to ask your potential contractors and provides you with peace of mind knowing you choose the right person for the job, all while preparing you to hold your roofing partner accountable for their quality and service.
+It includes several questions to ask your potential contractors and provides you with peace of mind knowing you have chosen the right person for the job, all while preparing you to hold your roofing partner accountable for their quality and service.

 New call-to-action